 In the archives of memories

-Among visitors who have made a great impression is another woman who visited the ship in the spring of 1995.
+Among visitors who made a great impression can be mentioned an old lady who visited the ship in the spring of 1995.
 Suddenly she was standing there, balancing on the gangway.
 The lady was helped with gentle hands on board.
-At first you'd think it was a generally confused lady who couldn't find her way home, but the truth would soon be revealed.
-The soon-to-be 90-year-old lady told me that she had sailed with S/S Orion on several occasions, then as the pilot's wife.
-She spoke with great reverence and enthusiasm about the experience of gliding through the Swedish archipelago with the silent and vibration-free passage of the steamer.
-She went on to say how bad she felt about the new ship that would later replace the S/S Orion.
-A diesel-smelling and shaky experience that she over time completely refrained from sailing with.
+At first one might think that it was a generally confused lady who did not find her home, but the truth would soon be revealed.
+The almost 90-year-old lady said that she had sailed with S/S Orion on several occasions, then in her capacity as the pilot director's wife.
+She told with great reverence and enthusiasm about the experience of gliding forward in the Swedish archipelago with the steamboat's silent and vibration-free operation.
+She further told how she disliked the new ship that would later replace S/S Orion.
+A diesel-smelling and shaky experience that she eventually completely refrained from sailing with.

-Another visitor who has made a great impression is Sven-Bertil Taube who, with stories from his own past as a sailor and with his great charisma, enthused us all.
-Furthermore, the Superintendent at the Royal Palace Agneta Lundström who honoured us with her visit.
+Another visitor who made a big impression is Sven-Bertil Taube who with stories from his own past as a sailor and with his great charisma enthused us all.
+Furthermore, the Superintendent at the Royal Palace Agneta Lundström can be mentioned who honored us with her visit.

-His Majesty King Carl XVI Gustaf and his aide and court marshal made an official visit aboard the steamer on April 12, 2003.
-The visit was scheduled for five minutes but The Majesty's interest in the project meant he stayed for 15 minutes.
+His Majesty the King Carl XVI Gustaf with adjutant and court marshal made an official visit on board the steamer on April 12, 2003.
+The visit was planned for five minutes but His Majesty's interest in the project meant that he stayed for 15 minutes.

-The governor of Stockholm County, Mats Hellström, visited us on 17 April 2004.
-He was so delighted that he chose to become a member of the association.
+The governor of Stockholm County, Mats Hellström, visited us on April 17, 2004.
+He became so delighted that he chose to become a member of the association.

-On 16 April 2005, we were pleased with another official visit when the First Speaker of the Riksdag, Björn von Sydow, visited the ship.
+On 16 April 2005, we were able to look forward to another official visit when the first Speaker of the Riksdag, Björn von Sydow, visited the ship.

-On 5 June 2007, the ship was visited by The Minister of Culture Lena Adelsohn Liljeroth, Departament Secretary Erik Wahlström and Business Director Christer Asplund.
-The Minister for Culture was very positive about the association's efforts to ensure maritime cultural heritage and the commitment to young people.
+On 5 June 2007, the ship was visited by the Minister of Culture Lena Adelsohn Liljeroth, Ministerial Secretary Erik Wahlström and Business Director Christer Asplund.
+The Minister of Culture was very positive about the association's efforts to ensure the maritime cultural heritage and the commitment to young people.

-In the spring of 2009, we received a visit from the municipal management of the City of Stockholm.
-The entire Bureau and the Mayor's Council in Finance, Environment and Culture were invited to a tour.
-Furthermore, we were pleased with a visit by the opposition Mayor Carin Jämtin.
+In the spring of 2009, we were visited by the municipal management for the city of Stockholm.
+The entire presidium and city council in finance, environment and culture were shown.
+Furthermore, we could look forward to a visit by the opposition mayor Carin Jämtin.

-S/S Orion is haunted on and off by a deceased captain who served on the ship in the late thirties.
-At night, his steps have been perceived from the bridge.
-Faint noises from the machine telegraph have also been heard.
+S/S Orion is haunted from time to time by a deceased captain who served on the ship in the late thirties.
+At night, his steps have been heard from the command bridge.
+Weak sounds from the machine telegraph have also been heard.

-There are also rumours that one of the chefs who died on board in unclear circumstances is retiring.
-Slammers from copper rolls have been perceived at night and some have told us that they have felt a weak food smell.
+It is also rumored that one of the chefs who died on board under mysterious circumstances is haunting the ship.
+Slams from copper pots have been perceived at night and some have said that they smelled a faint food odor.

 Orion according to Greek mythology

-According to Greek mythology, Orion was a skilled hunter, son of Poseidon, the sea god.
-When he died, Zeus lifted him up into the sky and turned into a constellation.
-The constellation Orion is characterized by orion's belt, three stars that make up the belt around the hunter's waist.
-In Sweden, Orion is visible during the winter months.
+According to Greek mythology, Orion was a skilled hunter, the son of Poseidon, the sea god.
+When he died, he was lifted up by Zeus to the heaven and made into a constellation.
+The constellation Orion is characterized by Orion's belt, three stars that form the belt around the hunter's waist.
+In Sweden, Orion is visible during the winter.